 Raised bed soil is never walked on, so the beds need to be of a size where you can easily reach the middle while on the path – 4ft (1.2m) is a standard width, but taller gardeners can extend this up to 6ft (1.8m).

 4. Grow an abundance of crops with a raised bed planter

-If you only have a small patch for edible crops, a raised bed system will allow for more intensive cropping on a small area.
-More plants can be packed into the space compared to traditional growing, generating higher yields from the space even when the area of linking paths is taken into account.
+If you only have a small patch for edible crops, a raised bed system will allow for more intensive cropping, allowing you to create a small vegetable garden even in a compact space.
+More plants can be packed into the area compared to traditional growing, generating higher yields from the space even when the linking paths are taken into account.

 Carefully dig the soil inside this area to at least a ‘spit’ or spade’s depth, working backwards (so you don’t stand on dug soil), mixing in well-rotted garden compost, well-rotted manure or bagged multi-purpose compost.
 Don’t use well-rotted manure if you plan to grow root crops like carrots in the first season, as it can make them fork.

 5. Dig deep for the perfect raised bed